yiyuma/technical-tutorials/Java/Java.md

 mvn spring-boot:run
 ```

+### Modifiers (Access modifiers and non-access modifiers)
+- Access modifiers (prvate, default, protected, public)
+  - private: only within the class
+  - default: within the class and the package.
+If you do not specify any access level, it will be the default.
+  - protected: within the class, the package, outside the package through child class.
+  - public: everywhere
+- Non-access modifiers

 ### StringBuilder, StringBuffer, String
 **StringBuilder** in Java represents a mutable sequence of characters.
 StringBuilder Class provides no guarantee of synchronization.<br>
 **StringBuffer** in Java represents a mutable sequence of characters.
 StringBuilder Class provides guarantee of synchronization.<br>